Remote Support Command API

-The Bomgar command API is designed to send commands to your Bomgar Appliance from an outside application.
+The command API is designed to send commands to your Bomgar site from an outside application.
 Commands can start or transfer a support session, get a list of logged-in representatives, or obtain a list of support teams and issues.
-You also can check the health of your appliance, change an appliance's failover role, or get information about your Bomgar API version.
+You can also check the health of your appliance, change an appliance's failover role, or get information about your Bomgar API version.

 When making consecutive API calls, you must close the connection after each API call.